EduApps-CDG/OpenDX/README.md

 Are you tired of relying on Wine or other compatibility layers for running games that rely on DirectX?
 **OpenDX is here to change that!**
 Our project aims to provide a fully-featured implementation of DirectX for the Linux operating system, without the need for compatibility layers or emulators.

+### What OpenDX is not
+OpenDX it's not intended to be used as a compatibility layer for running Windows games on Linux.
+It's meant to be used on Linux games that rely on DirectX.
+We are not planning to implement the Windows API, but we are planning to implement the DirectX API.

 ## Introducing the First Component: dxdiag
 We're proud to announce the first component of our project: a functional implementation of the DirectX Diagnostic Tool (dxdiag).